 This setting allows the user to select a pressure value at which CG1 or CG2 or alternate gauge can turn the IG filament on.
-This is applicable only when the gauge is operating at 100 μ A or 4 mA emission current setting (not applicable with 10 mA emission current) or in the automatic emission current switching mode (EMISSION SELECT = AUTO IE) and the IG CONTROL mode below is set to CG1, CG2 or ALT GAUGE.
+This is applicable only when the gauge is operating at 100 $\mu$ A emission current setting or in the automatic emission current switching mode (EMISSION SELECT = AUTO IE) and the IG CONTROL mode below is set to CG1, CG2 or ALT GAUGE.
+The IG TRIP PRES value can never be set higher than 5.00E-02 Torr when operating in the 100 $\mu$ A emission current setting.